dannydoritoeth/awai/hr-copilot/worklog/path/5-Generation Script and Prompting.md

 * From pairwise general\_roles with high similarity
 * Generates:

-  * Summary of what’s required to make the move
+  * Summary of what's required to make the move
   * Readiness score
   * Skill/capability gaps
   * Suggested development plan